JorelAli/CommandAPI/docssrc/src/particlearguments.md

 {{#include ../../CommandAPI/commandapi-core/src/test/java/Examples.java:particlearguments}}
 ```

+Running this can result in errors due to missing requirements.
+If you provide a particle that has additional requirements, Bukkit will throw an error and the particle will not be displayed.
+Instead, the example below should be used.

 </div>

 <div class="example">

-### Example - Show particles with data
+### Example - Show particles  at a player's location (with data)

-We can expand the example above by providing the data of the argument using the `ParticleData` record:
+We can fix the issues with the example above by providing the data of the argument using the `ParticleData` record:

 ```mccmd
 /showparticle <particle>